QuickBooks Desktop Alternatives in 2026: Migration Options After Support Ends

 Migration Process

-QuickBooks provides a built-in migration tool that transfers Desktop data to Online in approximately 15-30 minutes for most businesses.
+QuickBooks Online includes a built-in migration path, but transfer time depends on file size, cleanup issues, payroll use, and transaction complexity.
 The process copies your chart of accounts, customers, vendors, items, and historical transactions.

 What Works Well

-- Less robust job costing than Desktop Premier Contractor edition
+- Job costing is less robust than Desktop Premier Contractor edition

 Who Should Choose QuickBooks Online